GoInterject/ids-dotnet-api/interject.data.api/Examples/HandlerPipeline.md

 ## 1) **Instantiate the InterjectRequestHandler**

 Create an instance of the **InterjectRequestHandler** passing the InterjectRequest into the constructor.
 This will instantiate a new `InterjectResponse` object and store the `InterjectRequest`.
 The constructor will also instantiate a couple other data storage properties described below for use in the rest of the pipeline.
-The inital `InterjectRequset.RequestParameterList` is also transferd to the `InterjectResponse.RequestParameterList` to ensure the Interject add-in at least recieves the original parameters in the response.
+The initial `InterjectRequest.RequestParameterList` is also transferred to the `InterjectResponse.RequestParameterList` to ensure the Interject add-in at least receives the original parameters in the response.
 It is also possible to replace or manipulate those returned parameters during the pipeline if needed.

 ## 2) **Convert the RequestParameters** _(IParameterConverter)_